kyma-project/kyma/components/remote-environment-controller/charts/remote-environments/README.md

 ## Details

-This directory contains the Remote Environment Helm chart that creates a new RE.
-Additionally, the chart installs tall components required to access Application Connector services in the context of the created RE.
+This directory contains the Remote Environment Helm chart that installs all components required to access Application Connector's services in the context of the created RE.